B.C. Provincial budget tax changes

-On September 11, 2017, the government announced proposed changes to the provincial tax laws.
-Some of these changes confirm changes previously announced on February 21, 2017.
+On April 20, 2021, the government announced changes to the provincial tax laws.

-Read a summary explanation of all the tax changes in the Budget and Fiscal Plan.
+Read a summary explanation of all the tax changes for Budget 2021 in the Budget and Fiscal Plan.

 Changes were introduced for: